anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 proceeds in 3 phases: “Searching,” “Proposal,” and “Selection.”

-**Searching**: If you are Person A, come up with 5 attributes that describe your ideal partner.
+**Searching**: If you are Person A, come up with 5 attributes that describe an ideal partner.
 Examples: personality traits, education, career, income, family life, culture, religion, race, hobbies, physical features, etc. For example, if you wish to marry a “funny lawyer who loves travel, writing, and hates the Red Sox” that counts as 5